gamercade-io/gamercade_site/docs/api-reference/graphics-parameters.md

 # Graphics Parameters

-Many functions from the [Draw Api](draw.md) require one parameter labeled graphics_parameter, which is actually passed in as an i32.
+Many functions from the [Draw Api](draw.md) require one parameter labeled `graphics_parameters`, which is actually passed in as an i32.
 While the value may just be a simple i32, the Gamercade Api uses the each of the 32 bits in this parameter to produce the final result.

 ```rust title="Graphics Parameter Api Function List"
 // Generates a palette index parameter.